Allen3857/HW6-of-Embedded-System/README.md

 ###################################################

 #################### **Problem 6-2** ####################
 For the first todo in function "HAL_ADC_ConvCpltCallback", we just write "event_queue.call(Upper_Printed);".
-The Upper_Printed function will print the data in buffer[128:255] when this part is fulled.
+The Upper_Printed function will print the data in buffer[128:255] when this part is filled.

 For the second todo in function "HAL_ADC_ConvHalfCpltCallback", we just write "event_queue.call(Lower_Printed);".
-The Lower_Printed function will print the data in buffer[0:127] when this part is fulled.
+The Lower_Printed function will print the data in buffer[0:127] when this part is filled.

 For the last todo in function "HAL_ADC_Start_DMA", just write "&hadc1, (uint32_t *)sample_buffer, SAMPLE_BUFFER_SIZE".